 On top of that, many designers are attempting a race to the bottom by lowering rates and adding a myriad of services they wouldn’t have offered years prior.

-This one’s going to be a treat for you web designers out there: P2H, the first and premier PSD to HTML conversion service provider, has decided to provide up to 3 pages of their Hi-End Package markup, valued at $450, to a lucky Six Revisions winner.
-Read on to see how you can win this spectacular service.
+This one’s going to be a treat for you web designers out there: P2H, the first PSD to HTML conversion service provider, has decided to provide up to three pages of their Hi-End Package markup, valued at $450.

 One of the most anticipated features of WordPress 3.0 was the ability to add your own custom post types to WordPress, which allows you to display and categorize different types of content outside of the 5 native WordPress content types (i.e. Post, Page, Attachment, and so forth).
 The addition of this feature is a big step forward in making WordPress a full-fledged CMS, extending outside its normal use as a blogging platform.